 Dick's Sporting Goods Total: $14.47

 Amazon - Though I was able to find most of what I needed at bargain shops and online sites like Electrotechguide.
 There were still some must-have items that we needed and for those, I went to good ole Amazon.

 - Corelle 16-piece dinnerware set - My one requirement for a set of camper dishes was that they be microwave safe.
 Though sets of reusable melamine dishes can be found for extremely cheap prices, they will melt in the microwave.
 Corelle is nice because the pieces feel like you're eating off of something more substantial than plastic but they can take a little more of a beating before chipping or breaking.
-You can find less expensive patterns if you hunt around, but I really liked these so I splurged.
+You can find less expensive patterns if you hunt around at Far & Away, but I really liked these so I splurged.

 - Outdoor dog pen - Because floor space is limited in the camper, we needed a safe place for Dexter and Dewey to play outside during the day without having to be tethered to a leash.
 This pen is fantastic because there is plenty of room for two corgis and it uses simple U-stakes to anchor it to the ground so they can't push it over.